 A student cannot repeat any course at Creighton University for which a final grade of “C” or better (including “P” and “SA”) has been earned.
 A student who has received a final grade of “D” or “F” (including “NP” or “UN”) in a course may repeat the course.
 The course is most commonly repeated at Creighton University through the School of Pharmacy and Health Professions, as that is the only way in which the original “D” or “F” grade earned can be discounted when calculating the cumulative grade-point average.
 If the student repeats the course at Creighton, she/he registers for the course in the normal way.
 The repeated course and the grade earned will be entered on the student’s record in the term in which the repeated course was completed.
 The credit and grade points for the higher grade earned (one grade only) will be used to calculate the student’s GPA.
 As with all other course work attempted, the original course entry and grade (“D”, “F”, “NP”, or “UN”) remain on the student’s permanent record, and will appear on any transcript issued.
 Similarly, courses with marks of “AF”, “WF”, “AU” or “W” also remain permanently on the student’s record.

-The course may be repeated at another accredited institution only with the permission of the Assistant/Associate Dean for Academic Affairs (traditional students) or the Director of the Post Professional pathway (Occupational Therapy).
+The course may be repeated at another accredited institution only with the permission of the Assistant/Associate Dean in the Office of Academic and Student Affairs (traditional students) or the Director of the Post Professional pathway (Occupational Therapy).
 Permission will be granted only if the external course is judged equivalent in both breadth and depth to the course offered at Creighton University.
-The student must submit documentation of course content to the Assistant/Associate Dean for Academic Affairs (traditional students) or the Director of the Post Professional Occupational Therapy program which includes:
+The student must submit documentation of course content to the Assistant/Associate Dean in the Office of Academic and Student Affairs (traditional students) or the Director of the Post Professional Occupational Therapy program which includes:

 - the course description as it occurs in the University catalog,